FoxeyesJK/challenge-tic-tac-toe/README.md

-# challenge-simulation
+# challenge-tic-tac-toe

 **Requirements**
-* Create a page that the trainee should only view the simulations that their client has access to and assign simulations to the clients.
+* Create a Tic-Tac-Toe web application that allows users to play against our AI server

 **Tech Stack**
 * Frontend: React